trebeljahr/trebeljahr.com/_booknotes/the-goal.md

 There are 3 measures for if a company makes money - one is cash flow, the other is ROI, the last is net profit.

-> I wonder why it is that we're slipping minute by minute toward oblivion, if we're really so smart.
+> I wonder why it is that we're slipping minute by minute toward oblivion, if we're  so smart.

 > So this is the goal: to make money by increasing net profit, while simultaneously increasing return on investment, and simultaneously increasing cash flow.

 ### Chapter Summary

 The protagonist talks about his findings with his financial officer, his numbers guy and tries to tell him about what he has discovered about how the world of his plant might work.
-And together they refine their ideas of what the goal really means, in terms of money, and how to measure that metric of "making money" more accurately.
+And together they refine their ideas of what the goal  means, in terms of money, and how to measure that metric of "making money" more accurately.
 They come up with the ideas of ROI, cash flow and absolute net profit.

 ## Chapter 7